brandonjbegle/lambda-edit-code-deploy-yaml/README.md

 # Edit Appspec.yaml Lambda Function For AWS CodePipeline

-Simple python script that allows for changing the AppSpec.yaml on the fly in case of different configurations for production and development.
+Simple python script (Python 3.6 Runtime) that allows for changing the AppSpec.yaml on the fly in case of different configurations for production and development.

 ## How does it work?